- Existing homes tend to be situated on larger stands and are closer to the CBD and established infrastructure.

 However, in this case, the funds are paid to the building contractor, and the bank retains the final payment until construction is complete.

 Of course, if you choose to buy an established home instead, you’ll have to apply for a home loan.

-In the case of a building loan or a home loan, you can employ a home loan comparison service such as ooba home loans to apply to multiple banks on your behalf and compare interest rates to secure you the best deal.
+In the case of a building loan or a home loan, you can employ a home loan comparison service such as ooba Home Loans.
+We can apply to multiple banks on your behalf and compare interest rates to secure you the best deal.